What's The Course About?

 Where is the course held?

-Usually at our training centre in Arborfield.
+Usually at our training centre at Berkshire College of Agriculture (SL6 6QR).
 However, if suitable facilities are available then it may be possible to arrange at your place of work.

 How many can attend?